-(a) Registration of each link in the 71-76 GHz, 81-86 GHz, and 92-95 GHz bands will be in the Universal Licensing System until the Wireless Telecommunications Bureau announces by public notice the implementation of a third-party database.

-(1) The licensee must file a certificate attesting that the link is constructed and in operation within 12 months of registration.
-The third-party database manager will automatically delete any registration that lacks a timely construction certificate.

-(2) A licensee can modify a registration without losing the first-in-time interference protection described in paragraph (b)(3) below so long as the modification does not increase the potential for interference to other users, including potential users not yet registered.
-Examples of modifications that do not qualify under this paragraph include, without limitation, changes in location, elevation, or azimuth, frequency, or antenna gain, and increases in power or bandwidth.
+- (a) Registration of each link in the 71-76 GHz, 81-86 GHz, and 92-95 GHz bands will be in the Universal Licensing System until the Wireless Telecommunications Bureau announces by public notice the implementation of a third-party database. - (1) The licensee must file with a third-party database manager a certificate attesting that the link is constructed and in operation within 12 months of registration.
+The third-party database manager will automatically delete any registration that lacks a timely construction certificate. - (2) A licensee can modify a registration without losing the first-in-time interference protection described in paragraph (b)(3) below so long as the modification does not increase the potential for interference to other users, including potential users not yet registered. [details to follow]